stanfordnlp/dspy/faqs.md

 ```

 - **How do I export for deployment?**

+Exporting DSPy programs is simply saving them as highlighted above!

 - **How do I search my own data?**

+Open source libraries such as [RAGautouille](https://github.com/bclavie/ragatouille) enable you to search for your own data through advanced retrieval models like ColBERT with tools to embdeed and index documents.
+Feel free to integrate such libraries to create searchable datasets while developing your DSPy programs!

 - **How do I turn off the cache?
 How do I export the cache?**

 You can turn off the cache by setting the [`cache_turn_on` flag to `False`](https://github.com/stanfordnlp/dspy/blob/9d8a40c477b9dd6dcdc007647b5b9ddad2b5657a/dsp/modules/cache_utils.py#L10).